hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 ## Some examples of smooth transitions

-I think I've gotten to the point already, but I feel like sharing some examples.
+I think I've gotten to the point already, but I felt like sharing some examples, without getting into too much detail, of real life scenarios where requirements are implemented by using other strategies than long-lived branches.

-If you need to migrate an python app from python2 to python3, I wouldn't create a branch called *python-3-migration* to do all the work there, because chances are that your python 2 app would still be used for a long time until the migration is finished, and you'll have to be duplicating bugfixed, features and bugs in your main branch and in the *python-3-migration* branch.
+Among all the [strategies available][7] to **migrate an Python app from Python 2 to Python 3**, I would try to modify the code so that it runs under both Python 2 and Python 3  as much as I can.
+I certaintly wouldn't create a *python-3-migration* branch to do all the work there, because chances are that your Python 2 app would still be used for a long time until the migration is finished, and you'll have to be duplicating features, bugs and bugfixes in your main branch and in the migration branch.

-Traducir la applicacion a otro idioma, se puede ir haciendo de a poco, notificando a todo el equipo que la traduccion esta en marcha, y que cada nuevo, string que agreguen lo hagan de forma tal que sea traducible.

-El cliente quiere un rediseno del sitio (cambian colores y layouts), y se decide aprovechar la oportunidad para tambien hacer un upgrade a la ultima version de bootstrap.
-Don't!
-Hace el upgrade a bootstrap primero y luego el rediseno.
-Pero el upgrade debe convivir con la version anterior por un tiempo, asi que compila tu propia version, tus propias clases, etc y anda migrando de a poco.
-BUSCAR EL LINK DE NO USAR BOOTSTRAP.

-Cambiar el nombre a una clase que se usa mucho, lo que yo haria seria crear un alias a esa clase con el nuevo nombre y comitear ese cambio, de a poco ir migrando el resto del codigo, una vez que todo el codigo usa el alias, renombrar la clase original.
+To **translate the app** into another language, you can start by notifying the entire team that translation is in progress so that each new piece of ui that is added has the labels modified to be translatable.

+The customer wants **a redesign of the site** (change colors and layouts), and decides take the opportunity to also to upgrade to the latest version of Bootstrap.
+Do not!
+Upgrade Bootstrap first and then do the redesign.
+But the [upgrade must live][9] with the previous version for a while, so [compile your own version][10], merge that and then start the migration, page by page.

+When **renaming a class** that is used everywhere, is better to just create an alias for that class and simply commit that change.
+From then on, make every developer use the alias for the new code and at last, when all the codebase is using the alias, rename the original class.

-And finally, you could try feature flags or compile time flags, to enable or disable certain parts of the system depending on some conditions, but keeping all in the same codebase.
+Finally, you could try **feature flags or compile time flags**, to [enable or disable certain parts][11] of the system depending on some conditions, but keeping all the parts integrated in the same codebase.

 [1]: https://en.wikipedia.org/wiki/Ship_of_Theseus "Ship of Theseus"